salesforcecli/sfdx-cli/README.md

 ## Installation

-You can install this by either using an OS-specific installer [available here](https://developer.salesforce.com/tools/sfdxcli), by directly installing it with `npm` or `yarn` (see the instructions below), or if using macOS or linux by running the `install` script in a standalone installer (links to which can be found in the latest tarball [manifest](https://developer.salesforce.com/media/salesforce-cli/manifest.json)).
+You can install this by either using an OS-specific installer [available here](https://developer.salesforce.com/tools/sfdxcli), by directly installing it with `npm` or `yarn` (see the instructions below).

 ### Installing with `npm` or `yarn`

-To get started, you'll need to install `node` v8.4 or greater, though we recommend using the latest v12 (LTS) for the best experience.
+To get started, you'll need to install `node` v12 or greater, though we recommend using the latest v14 (LTS) for the best experience.
 While this can be done using an installer from [nodejs.com](nodejs.com) or via an OS-specific package manager, we recommend using [nvm](https://github.com/creationix/nvm) to easily manage multiple `node` versions.

-If using `nvm`, be sure that you've selected the appropriate version with something like `nvm use v10.x.y`, where `x` and `y` are specific to the version that you installed.
+If using `nvm`, be sure that you've selected the appropriate version with something like `nvm use v14.x.y`, where `x` and `y` are specific to the version that you installed.
 If you want to use this version by default run `nvm alias default node` -- otherwise, when you restart your shell `nvm` will revert to whatever version configured prior to installing the latest.

 ### `npm`